wilson-webdev/ynab-accounts/README.md

 ## 👨‍💻 Tech

 - Node.js
-- MongoDB to saves which transactions have already been processed
+- MongoDB to saves which transactions that have already been processed
 - Google Cloud Functions in order to run the script every night